 Evil, injustice, and death still stalk our world.
-Mark this day by praying for victims of abuse, violence, and war - innocent lives snuffed out by persons abusing their power, women trapped in domestic violence, families fleeing tyranny and terrorism.
+Mark this day by praying for victims of abuse, violence, and war - innocent lives snuffed out by terrorists, women trapped in domestic violence, families fleeing tyranny.
 Remember the promises that a redeeming God spoke to the prophet Jeremiah: